DaveWM/dave-martin-blog/content/posts/import-a-csv-into-kafka-using-babashka.md

     (println output)))
 ```

 Great, that's all we need for the Babashka script!
 You can find the script [here](https://gist.github.com/DaveWM/3185481497d32ca623838137e77bd291 "Babashka script gist"), if you'd like to download and run it.

+### Setting up Kafka

+_If you already have Kafka up and running, you can skip this part._

+The easiest way to get started with Kafka is to use the [spotify/kafka](https://hub.docker.com/r/spotify/kafka/ "docker image repository") Docker image, you'll just need [Docker](https://docs.docker.com/get-docker/ "Docker install") installed.
+To spin it up, run:

+     docker run --rm -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=localhost -d spotify/kafka

+Now Kafka is up and running, we need to create a topic to load our CSV data into.
+Run this command, changing the topic name if you like:

+    docker run --rm --net=host confluentinc/cp-kafka kafka-topics --create --topic csv-data --replication-factor 1 --partitions 15 --bootstrap-server localhost:9092

-Now we just need a quick bash one-liner...
+Great, you've got a Kafka topic up and running!
+Now we just need a quick bash script to produce some messages to it...

 ### The bash one-liner